Confessions of a Cholera Girl

 (4:25 – 4:49)

 How bad does a storm have to be before they bail out?
 Like, do they tell workers to go home beforehand?
-Or is it liking an afterthought?
+Or is it like an afterthought?
 Like the store or the restaurant is just absolutely wrecked.
-And so, at that point, the workers do not come in.
+And so at that point, the workers don’t come in.
 Or does Waffle House and Walmart like know ahead of time to tell the workers not to come in?
-It is a very well thought out process.
+It’s a very well thought out process.

 (4:50 – 5:05)